+AUT's mission is to create great graduates, and each member of our staff contributes to this.
+We offer exceptional learning experiences that prepare students to be successful wherever in the world their career may take them.
 Study with us and you not only learn academic knowledge related to your discipline, but also gain experience of the wider world and valuable industry contacts.
-Workplace experience is a key part of both the Bachelor of Māori Development and Bachelor of Arts, and your final year includes a work placement in radio, TV, film production, education, government, or a tribal or community organisation.
+We know that to create truly great graduates, we must do more than get them ready for their career; we must get them ready for the world.
+That's why workplace experience is a key part of both the Bachelor of Māori Development and Bachelor of Arts, and your final year includes a work placement in radio, TV, film production, education, government, or a tribal or community organisation.